 The University receives no similar exemption in respect of Value Added Tax (VAT).
 Irrecoverable VAT on inputs is included in the costs of such inputs.
 Any irrecoverable VAT allocated to fixed assets is included in their cost.

 The University's subsidiary companies are subject to Corporation Tax and VAT in the same way as any commercial organisation.

-19. Provisions, contingent liabilities, and contingent assets a reliable estimate can be made of the amount of the obligation
+19. Provisions, contingent liabilities, and contingent assets

 Provisions are recognised in the financial statements when: